 The development, manufacture, use, offer for sale, sale or importation of our therapeutic candidates may infringe on the claims of third-party patents.
 A party might file an infringement action against us.
 The cost to us of any patent litigation or other proceeding, even if resolved in our favor, could be substantial.
 Some of our competitors may be able to sustain the costs of such litigation or proceedings more effectively because of their substantially greater financial resources.
 Uncertainties resulting from the initiation and continuation or defense of a patent litigation or other proceedings could have a material adverse effect on our ability to compete in the marketplace.
 Patent litigation and other proceedings may also absorb significant management time.
-Consequently, we are unable to guarantee that we will be able to manufacture, use, offer for sale, sell or import our therapeutic candidates in the event of an infringement actions against us.
+Consequently, we are unable to guarantee that we will be able to manufacture, use, offer for sale, sell or import our therapeutic candidates in the event of an infringement action.
+At present, we are not aware of pending or threatened patent infringement actions against us.